 The name of the animal is Old English (in modern German, the animals are Schwein, Hirsch, Kuh), the fancy food terms are Norman French (or, in modern French, the animals are porc, venaison, boeuf).

 The differences also relate to the word endings.
 By the end of the 14th century, English only had singular and plural words and, with a few exceptions, altered the way we count things.
-The “-en” plural noun ending of Old English, such as in the words children, brethren and oxen, had mostly disappeared, with the Norman French seeping into the language.
+The “-en” plural noun ending of Old English, such as in the words children, brethren and oxen, had mostly disappeared with the Norman French seeping into the language.
 People began using the French “s” to signify more than one item.

 Although, there are some odd inconsistencies.
 We have words like half and halves, grief and grieves, speech and speak, because not everything takes to change as well as shoe, shoen, and shoes.

-Of course, as any language is always subject to change, it’s probably fair to say Chaucer found Old English just as difficult to read, and William Caxton’s printing press just a century later make reading Middle English easier to understand than Chaucer’s work.
+Of cause, as any language is always subject to change, it’s probably fair to say Chaucer found Old English just as difficult to read, and William Caxton’s printing press just a century later make reading Middle English easier to understand than Chaucer’s work.

 Thing #5: Middle English says what the thing is.
 Old English is more descriptive about it.